Instructions for Authors

 The abstract is a short informative review of the content of the paper, which should enable the reader to estimate its relevance easily and accurately.
 It is in the interests of the author that the abstract contains terms used for indexing and browsing purposes.
 The references should not be given in the abstract.
 The abstract should include the aim of research, the methods, the results and the conclusion.
 It should contain between 100 and 250 words and be placed between the name of the authors' affiliations and key words.
 The title of the abstract should be bolded and indented pressing the tab key.
 The colon should be used after the title of the abstract, and then the text of the abstract should follow without any indentation.

 Key words are terms or phrases which describe best the content of the article for the needs of indexing and browsing purposes.
 The number of key words should be 3 to 10.
 They should appear below the abstract.
 The title of key words should be bolded and indented by pressing the tab key.
 The colon should be used after the title, and then the list of key words in lower-case letters should be given with the full stop at the end.
+Key words should be provided in Serbian and English after abstract on both languages.

 The introduction should contain all the relevant information on past researches according to the stated problem and what can be achieved by further research.
 Reviewing the references, the author and the year should be provided, and the mentioned author should be cited in References.
 The title of the introduction should be centred and bolded, written in lower-case letters, below which using one line spacing, the text of the introduction should follow, justified.
 Each new paragraph should be indented pressing the tab key.
 These rules should be applied to all parts of the paper.